spodermees/Project-7-8/documentatie/onderzoek/eigenonderzoek/Experimenteelonderzoek/experimentalresearch.md

     1. Plug the XE125 sensor in the laptop with usb-c cable.

 ## Data Analysis
-1. Compare the distance measured with the measuring tape and the distance with the sensor.
+1. Compare the distance measured from the measuring tape with the distance measured from the sensor.
 2. Calculate the average difference between the measuring tape and the sensor.

 ## Test Setup